Leofric99/penguintools/README.md

 disk_manager.sh manages the user's disks.
 It begins by presenting the user with a menu of options.
 At present, those options are:

 1. Display the output of `lsblk`
+2. Run the `ls` command on a directory
 2. Mount a drive to the directory
 3. Unmount a drive from the directory
 4. Exit the program

-*Additional functionality is planned*
+## file_manger.sh

+file_manager.sh can move, copy, and rename files as well as mirroring one directory to another (for backup purposes).

+The script will provide a number of options:

+1. Rename a file
+2. Move a file
+3. Copy a file
+4. Mirror a directory
+5. Run the ls command on a directory
+6. Exit

 ## Installation

 There are no dependancies for these tools, only a linux instance.
-To get started, clone the repository into a desired folder and run the various executable files.
+To get started, clone the repository into a desired folder and run the various `.sh` files.